Axion-Like Particles at Future Colliders: Collider reach for ALP searches

 For $e^+e^-\to \gamma a\to 3 \gamma$ and $e^+e^-\to Z a\to Z\gamma \gamma$, the process only depends on the photon coupling $| C_{\gamma\gamma}^{\rm eff}|/\Lambda$ once a specific relation between $C_{WW}$ and $C_{BB}$ is assumed, see \eqref{WilsonCoeff}.
 The projected reach can therefore be compared to the limits in Figure~\ref{fig:Cggbounds}.
 If the FCC-ee will operate at different values of the center-of-mass energy, it is in principle possible to measure the two coefficients $C^\text{eff}_{\gamma Z}$ and $C^\text{eff}_{\gamma\gamma}$ independently, as pointed out in \cite{Bauer:2017ris}.
 Also, for the proposed $Z$-pole run of the FCC-ee, the process $e^+e^-\to \gamma a\to 3 \gamma$ would correspond to on-shell decay of the $Z$ boson to an ALP, $Z\to \gamma a$, which will be discussed below.

-We show the projections for the various versions of the CLIC collider and the FCC-ee in Figure~\ref{fig:cggboundsee}, assuming $C_{WW}=0$ which implies $C_{\gamma Z}=-s_w^2C_{\gamma\gamma}$.
-The parameter space corresponds to at least 4 expected signal events with the ALP decaying before it has reached the electromagnetic calorimeter (ECAL) which is assumed to be within a radius of $\sim 1.5\,$m of the beam axis.
+We show the projections for the various versions of the CLIC collider and the FCC-ee in Figure~\ref{fig:cggboundsee}, assuming $C_{WW}=0$ which implies $C_{\gamma Z}=-s_w^2C_{\gamma\gamma}$.\footnote{Note that the assumption Br$(a\to \gamma\gamma)=1$ is not justified for $m_a> m_Z$, for which the decay channel $a\to Z \gamma$ opens up.
+Even though this corresponds to a different final state, we expect similarly effective cuts for $a \to Z\gamma$ and do not treat this final state differently in Fig. \ref{fig:cggboundsee}.} The parameter space corresponds to at least 4 expected signal events with the ALP decaying before it has reached the electromagnetic calorimeter (ECAL) which is assumed to be within a radius of $\sim 1.5\,$m of the beam axis.
 We consider only visible decays of the $Z$ boson with $\text{Br}(Z\to \text{visible})=0.80$.
 We also impose the constraint $|C_{\gamma Z}^{\rm eff}| < 1.48\, \Lambda/\text{TeV} $ from the LEP measurement of the total width of the $Z$ boson.

 The contours for the FCC-ee in Figure~\ref{fig:cggboundsee} combine the luminosities for the run at the $Z$-pole (in case of $e^+e^-\to \gamma a$), at $\sqrt{s}=2m_W$ and at $\sqrt{s}=250\,$GeV, whereas for CLIC we show separate limits for three different versions of this collider.
 Note that the large luminosity of the FCC-ee run at the $Z$ pole leads to a significantly larger sensitivity in the $e^+e^-\to \gamma a$ channel compared to the $e^+e^-\to Z a $ projection.
 Further, CLIC$_\text{1500}$ and CLIC$_{3000}$ allow to probe considerably higher ALP masses compared to both CLIC$_{380}$ and the FCC-ee.
 In this and the following figures, the relevant ALP branching ratio into the observed final state is set to a 100\%.
 As we have shown in \cite{Bauer:2017ris}, the left boundary of the sensitivity region is largely independent of this assumption.
 For branching ratios smaller than $\text{Br}(a\to \gamma\gamma)=1$, the reach in $C_{\gamma\gamma}^\text{eff}$ however is reduced by a factor $\big[\text{Br}(a\to \gamma\gamma)\big]^{1/2}$.
 This follows from the cross sections \eqref{sigmahighE1} and \eqref{sigmahighE2}, which imply the scaling $\sigma (e^+e^-\to \gamma a\to 3\gamma) \sim |C_{\gamma\gamma}^\text{eff}|^2\,\text{Br}(a\to \gamma\gamma)$ and $\sigma (e^+e^-\to Z a\to Z \gamma\gamma) \sim |C_{\gamma\gamma}^\text{eff}|^2\,\text{Br}(a\to \gamma\gamma)$, respectively.\footnote{Here we have again used that $C_{\gamma Z}=-s_w^2C_{\gamma\gamma}$.}